diocomweb/website/docs/programs/bandwidth_growth_program.md

 Unallocated Bandwidth Boost Award, if any, will be added to the following month’s Bandwidth Growth Program Pool.

-Please do NOT* Register a node that does not belong to you - this may result in your being banned from the system
+Please **DO NOT** Register a node that does not belong to you - this may result in your being banned from the system